 As alluded to above, the current quarter GDP deflator is a function of the monthly CPI and the price deflators for imports and exports.
 The left-hand side variable is quarterly growth at seasonally adjusted annualized rates (SAAR).
-The right-hand side concepts are also annualized quarterly growth rates, though their precise specification varies with the data available, as well as the results of empirical testing.
-Table 8 presents model specifications for three vantages.
-The first vantage includes the annualized growth rate of the first month of the current quarter over the first month of the previous quarter for CPI and for import prices, while the price deflator for exports enters as a "momentum term."
-The latter term captures the mathematical fact that greater the growth in the first month of the current quarter over the last month of the prior quarter, the greater current quarter growth will be.
+The right-hand side concepts are also annualized quarterly growth rates as shown in Table 9.